SHeywood8/dst-group-project-0/README.md

 * SheridanH/Imbalanced_Data.ipynb
 * EliM/Credit Card Fraud - Group Assessment 0.ipynb

 Vivek wrote the introduction, conclusion and data documents.
 Eli and Sheridan individually worked on the Credit Card Fraud dataset.
 Vivek also worked on the Apple stock data.
+Sheridan contributed to the conclusion.